 and aired on PBS's prestigious POV series, drawing the season's highest ratings).
 Dellal

 founded Little Dust Productions to make

 artistic films with a social conscience.
-Now based in New York, she teaches occasional classes
+She has also developed educational outreach programs, and she teaches occasional classes

 in the USA and Europe, and enjoys guiding new directors to create their own films.

 In-depth interview about making this film and films in general